RockefellerArchiveCenter/processing-manual/processing-manual/planning.md

 #### Step 7 - Order Supplies or Confirm that Existing Supplies are Available Onsite

+*   RAC systematically orders all standard archival supplies.

-*   Processing archivist should coordinate with Collections Management whenever the project necessitates use of non-standard containers --- including but not limited to: oversized or undersized flat boxes, clamshell boxes, index card boxes, microform boxes, still image containers, newspaper-sized and textile boxes, and flat files or tubes.
+*   Processing archivist should coordinate with Collections Management whenever the project necessitates use of preservation supplies or non-standard containers --- including but not limited to: oversized or undersized flat boxes, clamshell boxes, index card boxes, microform boxes, still image containers, newspaper-sized and textile boxes, and flat files or tubes.

 *   The Collections Management team can assist with –

-    *   Ordering of RAC-preferred containers.
+    *   Ordering, or confirmation of on-site availability, of RAC-preferred containers.

     *   Identifying box-types that may already be assigned container profiles in the RAC collections management system.